Estevefact/Estevefact.github.io/README.md

 # Coem visualizer
-This is part of the Coem project and in this part I'm trying to visualize all classical short stories and poems less than 8 minutes long into an embeddings map.
+This is part of the Coem project and in this part I'm trying to visualize all classical short stories and poems less than 8 minutes long into an embeddings map of 3092 classical short stories and 23000 poems.
 The english version is coming and the poem embeddings of almost 23000 poems are also comming.
 The links Visualization was done thanks to the help of @AgustinVallejo!